Hong Kong Center

 Hong Kong internships provide a practical understanding of how business and government function, while allowing students to establish contacts and gain impressive résumé-building experience.
 This intensive program (most interns work at least 40 hours a week) is for qualified students with a minimum 3.0 GPA, demonstrated computer skills, and relevant course work and/or prior work experience in the requested internship field.
 Placements include international and nongovernmental organizations, businesses, banking firms, the communications industry, and many more.

-All students with a 3.0 GPA or above are eligible to apply for an internship arranged through the SU Hong Kong Center.
+All students with a 3.0 GPA or above are eligible to apply for an internship arranged through the Syracuse Hong Kong Center.
 All students, regardless of GPA, have the option of researching and obtaining their own internship.
-Once an internship is secured, the SU Hong Kong Center will conduct the necessary administrative work on the student’s behalf.
+Once an internship is secured, the Syracuse Hong Kong Center will conduct the necessary administrative work on the student’s behalf.